Andy Egwunyenga

-Andy Ogochukwu Egwunyenga (born April 4, 1960) is a Nigerian Professor of Zoology who was the 2nd substantive Rector of Delta State Polytechnic, Ogwashi-Uku and He is currently the 7th substantive Vice Chancellor of Delta State University, Abraka.
+Andy Ogochukwu Egwunyenga (born April 4, 1960) is a Nigerian Professor of Zoology who was the 2nd substantive Rector of Delta State Polytechnic, Ogwashi-Uku and He served as the 7th substantive Vice Chancellor of Delta State University, Abraka till 1 December 2024.

 Background and early life

 Andy Egwunyenga obtained his First School Leaving Certificate in 1969; he received a West African Secondary School Certificate from Federal Government College, Kaduna State in 1979.

-He studied zoology at the University of Lagos, where he obtained his B.Sc in 1982.
-In 1990, he received a Master of Science (M.Sc.) degree in Zoology with specialization in Applied Entomology and Parasitology from the University of Jos, Plateau State, and he became a Professor of Zoology at the Delta State University in 2005.
+He studied zoology at the University of Lagos, where he obtained his B.Sc. in 1982.
+In 1990, he received a Master of Science (M.Sc.) degree in zoology with specialization in Applied Entomology and Parasitology from the University of Jos, Plateau State, and he became a professor of zoology at the Delta State University in 2005.
 He was appointed Second substantive Rector of Delta State Polytechnic, Ogwash Ukwu in 2007 and served until his tenure expired in 2011.

 7th substantive Vice Chancellor of DELSU

 On December 1, 2019, Andy Egwunyenga was appointed the seventh substantive Vice Chancellor of Delta State University, Abraka by Governor Ifeanyi Okowa to replace Victor Peretomode, and assumed duty on December 2, 2019.